Do you want a cookie?

 • Regularly checking and refilling the ollas is important to ensure sufficient watering.

-Making ollas - instructions
+DIY ollas - Instructions

-1 Seal the hole in the lower clay pot.
+1. Seal the hole in the lower clay pot.

-2. stick and glue the pots together with clay glue or similar.
+2. Stick and glue the pots together with clay glue or similar.

-3. let the glue dry overnight.
+3. Let the glue dry overnight.

-5. fill it up with water and cover the top hole with a saucer.
+5. Fill it up with water and cover the top hole with a saucer.

 Ollas originally come from the Mediterranean region.
 They are clay pots that are used as an irrigation system in the soil.
 Due to the porous structure of the clay, water is continuously released to the plants via the soil.
 As the clay pots are buried, evaporation is kept to a minimum.
 To do this, the ollas are buried in the raised bed so that only the top edge protrudes from the soil.
 The pots are then filled with water and covered.

 As plants in raised beds are more exposed due to higher temperatures and drainage and dry out more quickly than plants in the ground, they often need more water there than when planted in the ground.
 Ollas are a simple and effective solution for using less water.
-You can find even more information on saving water in our article on watering plants properly.
+You can find even more information on saving water in our article on Watering Plants Properly.

 Water raised bed with Ollas